Do you wash ‘n’ wear? These quick-drying boxers are perfect for super-light travel

 Purchasing a product using one of our affiliate links earns us a commission and supports this site at no additional cost to you.
 See our disclosures here.

-There are those that think quick-drying underwear is a load of pants.
+There are those who think quick-drying underwear is a load of pants.
 TravGear begs to differ, having spent two weeks on the road in the USA with two pairs of ExOfficio Give-N-Go boxers.

 Quick-drying knickers aren’t new, but until now the dominant design of travel pants has been the Y-front.
 It’s easy to see why – they use less fabric – but after a few hours sitting in the same position on a bus or plane they can start to dig into your skin.
 The ExOfficio Give-N-Go are longer than previous designs from ExOfficio, and a touch softer, too.